degregar/tic-tac-toe/README.md

 - [Docker](https://www.docker.com/) - Containerization
 - [Docker Compose](https://docs.docker.com/compose/) - Container orchestration

-### Approach
+### Overview

-Events are used to communicate between the server and the client.
+Events sent via WebSockets are used to communicate between the server and the client.

+We use Redis to store the queue of players and game states, and PostgreSQL to store games history.

+We log in user using JWT tokens, which are stored in the browser's local storage.

+We don't require passing any user data to the server, except for the JWT token, which is used to identify the user.
+New accounts are created automatically when logging in for the first time.

+Main business logic is to be found in `src/lib/game/server/game-events-resolver.ts`